coste-v/kubernetes_infra_tutorial/Part2.md

 ## Objectives

 - deploy an API on kubernetes
-- understanding Volumes and Volume Claims
+- understand Volumes and Volume Claims

 ## A. Deploy an API on kubernetes

 ### a) Building the image and deploying the Pod

-Let's deploy our dummy api on our cluster.
-As in Part1.md, we'll first need to build a local image of our dummy_api.

-Let's go in the code/dummy_api folder and run the following command :
+Let's start by deploying our dummy api on our cluster.
+As in [Part1](Part1.md), we'll first build a local image of the api by heading in the code/dummy_api folder and run the following command :

 ```bash
 docker build . --build-arg app_version=1.0 -t dummy-api:1.0